mikemaccana/how-to-install-a-linux-development-environment-on-windows/README.md

 ### Make VScode open files using file:linenumber syntax

 I usually like to refer to my current editor as `edit`. `code -g` allows vscode to open a `filename:linenumber` and immediately to go that line number in a file.
-It's not default because files can have a colon in them.
+VSCode doesn't do this by default, because some files can have a colon in them.
 I don't put colons in file names, so I add this to my `.bashrc`

     alias edit='code -g'